Windows OS Hub

 • Install updates on your ESXi host

-• Check and upgrade VM hardware version
+• Check and upgrade the VM hardware version

 • Force restart a virtual machine that is not responding